Meet Dr. Pearson

 For his own fitness, he

-can frequently be found running the trails in the early morning haze
+used to be found running the trails in the early morning haze

 Treating injured workers like his athletes made sense to Dr. Pearson,